CAAPIM/Android-MAS-SDK/README.md

 * **Pub/Sub** - *Create real-time, IoT-friendly apps using an MQTT-based Pub/Sub infrastructure.*
 * **Adhoc Groups** - *Create groups on-the-fly for collaborative apps.*
 * **Local Storage** - *Store data on devices with enterprise-grade encryption.*
-* **UI Template** - *Provides resources to implement a user login dialog, Social Login, One-Time Password, and Proximity Login (QR code and BLE) saving developers the time of building those UI as well as providing them with a fast way for prototyping apps.*
+* **UI Template** - *Provides resources to implement a user login dialog, Social Login, One-Time Password, and Proximity Login (QR code and BLE), to save time during UI creation and app prototyping.*

 ## Get Started
 * Read the "[Getting Started][get-started]" guide or watch some [video tutorials][video].
-* Check out our [documentation][documentation] for more details and sample codes
+* Check out our [documentation][documentation] for more details and sample code.

 ## Communication
-* Have general questions or need help?
-Open an [issue][issues]
+* Have general questions, need help, or have an idea and want to request a feature?
+Open an [issue][issues].
 * Find a bug?
 Open an [issue][issues] with the steps to reproduce it.
-* Request a feature or have an idea?
-Open an [issue][issues].

 ## Installation
 Edit your build.gradle file and add below dependency: